Bocconi-StatCSPhD-CS1-2023/Wei/README.md

 In the file lattice.jl, I exported all the functions.
 The use is the same as the examples in the file.
-But to use them, remember to    using .lattice